margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 While walking by apartments here I love thinking of apartments in another place.
 When buying coffee and filling a cup with hot chocolate, I remember filling up a coffee cup in another place at another time.
 When hearing a woman rolling a stroller, I remember the sounds of walking in another city or country somewhere else.
+When sitting in a Starbucks, I think of sitting in a Starbucks at another time and in another place.

 It's all one.